oVirt/ovirt-site/source/feature/novnc-console.html.md

 #### At engine machine

-Install ovirt-engine.
+*   Install ovirt-engine.

-Run, replace <host>:<port> with websocket proxy location.

-`engine-config -s WebSocketProxy=`<host>`:`<port>
+*   Using the engine-config command, enable the websocket-proxy by using "engine-config -s WebSocketProxy=<FQDN>:<PORT>" where <FQDN> is the hostname or IP address of your websocket-proxy host, and the port you wish to use.

-*   Note: the port on the proxy machine must be opened on firewall.
+*Note: the port on the proxy machine must be opened on firewall.*

-Generate certificate and key, substitute <fqdn> with the DNS name of the host.
+On the engine, generate a certificate and key. substitute <FQDN> with the DNS name of the host.
 Substitute <country>, <organization> to suite your environment.

       /usr/share/ovirt-engine/bin/pki-enroll-pkcs12.sh --name=websocket-proxy-standalone --password=mypass --subject="/C=`<country>`/O=`<organization>`/CN=`<fqdn>`"

-Copy /etc/pki/ovirt-engine/keys/websocket-proxy-standalone.p12 and /etc/pki/ovirt-engine/certs/engine.cer to proxy machine at /etc/pki/ovirt-websocket-proxy
+Copy /etc/pki/ovirt-engine/keys/websocket-proxy-standalone.p12 and /etc/pki/ovirt-engine/certs/engine.cer from the engine to the proxy machine at /etc/pki/ovirt-websocket-proxy

 #### At websocket-proxy machine